 Even if you can only budget $100 each month toward your balance, you’ll still clear your debt within about four years, paying $1,077 in fees and finance charges.
 Either way, this deal could save you at least $1,600 if you get serious about your budget — a much bigger haul than sliding a few thousand rewards points into your virtual wallet.

 Shifting gears from spending to saving

-In addition to everyday rewards, you can sign up each quarter to participate in Discover’s quarterly promotions that can score up to 5 percent cash back up to the quarterly maximum spend in purchases on featured purchase categories.
-Booking travel and shopping through Discover’s online portal can earn you even more bonus rewards.
-You can even call up one of the company’s specially trained “Cashback Concierges” to help you figure out how to maximize your rewards.
+In addition to everyday rewards, you can sign up each quarter to participate in Discover®’s quarterly promotions that can score up to 5 percent cash back up to the quarterly maximum spend in purchases on featured purchase categories.

 Can a credit card company ever really be nice?

-The Discover it® card makes a habit of saying no. No annual fee, no transaction fee, no overlimit fee, no APR hike for a late payment, and in fact, no late fee on your first late payment.
-Discover’s latest incarnation of cash back cards aims to simplify the relationship between cardholder and card issuer into one of easy cooperation.
-Plus, free FICO® Credit Score on your monthly statement to help you stay on top of your credit.*
+The Discover it® card makes a habit of saying no. No annual fee, no late fee on your first late payment — and, in fact, no APR hike for paying late.
+Discover®’s latest incarnation of cash back cards aims to simplify the relationship between cardholder and card issuer into one of easy cooperation.
+Plus, free FICO® Credit Score online and on your monthly statement.